FIDE World Chess Championship 1996: Background

 At the time the World Chess Champion title was split.

 In 1993, Nigel Short had qualified via FIDE's usual format to meet champion Garry Kasparov in a championship match.
 However, Kasparov and Short broke with FIDE and played under the auspices of a new organization which they had organized, the Professional Chess Association (PCA).
 Kasparov won this match to remain champion.

 With its two top players withdrawn, FIDE awarded the two slots in its 1993 championship match to Anatoly Karpov and Jan Timman, both of whom had been defeated in earlier qualification rounds by Short.
 Karpov won the match to become the FIDE World Champion.

 The FIDE World Chess Championship 1996 was FIDE's first since the 1993 split.
 Meanwhile, the PCA held its Classical World Chess Championship 1995, in which Kasparov defeated Viswanathan Anand to retain his title.

-Many of the same players competed in both organization's qualifying events.
+Many of the same players competed in both organizations' qualifying events.
 However, Kasparov and Short did not compete in the FIDE event.